-Elvis also used a trust to delay his daughter’s inheritance until she reached her 25th birthday.
+He used a trust to delay his daughter’s inheritance until she reached her 25th birthday.
 She was nine years old at the time of his death.

-One of the witnesses to the will lived on Elvis Presley Boulevard.
+I love that one of the witnesses to the will lived on Elvis Presley Boulevard.

 Thank you, Una, that was great!